bale-go/parseHRV/README.md

 # Running the scripts
 cd to the folder containing the exported txt files and the R scripts (HRV_parse.R, HRV_cal.R).

-In order to parse the exported HRV files to a csv file run:
+Run the following command to parse the exported HRV files to csv file:

 `Rscript HRV_parse.R`

 The output (HRV_parsed.csv) will contain the HRV statistics for each date.
 If multiple measurements were done on a given date, only the first one - the "Morning HRV reading" - is used.

-To create a heatmap calendar run:
+Run the following command to create the heatmap calendar:

 `Rscript HRV_cal.R HRV_parsed.csv rMSSD 10 80`